 \subsection{Ablation Study}

 In this section, we single out the contributions of our module designs on the PointDA-10 dataset.
-Note that our method includes a progressive target-styled feature augmentation (PTSFA) approach for classifier adaptation and an intermediate domain approaching (IDA) method for feature extractor adaptation, and our PTSFA further consists of a basic target-styled feature augmentation (TSFA) and a progressive target-approaching (PTA) strategy.
-Also note that our PTA strategy is a general training strategy that can also be combined with our IDA method.
+Note that our method includes a progressive target-styled feature augmentation (PTFA) approach for classifier adaptation and an intermediate domain feature extractor adaptation (IDFA) method for feature extractor adaptation, and our PTFA further consists of a basic target-styled feature augmentation (TSFA) and a progressive target-approaching (PTA) strategy.
+Also note that our PTA strategy is a general training strategy that can also be combined with our IDFA method.
 The results of the ablation study are reported in~\cref{table_ablation_module}.
 It can be clearly seen from the table that the basic TSFA will improve the average accuracy of the backbone DGCNN model by 12.1\%, which surpasses TSA~\cite{li2021transferable} as we adopt a more stable training strategy.
-Applying our IDA alone will bring a performance improvement of 7.0\% over the w/o DA method.
-However, when combining our TSFA and IDA, the performance drops to only 68.6\%.
-The main reason is that the domain gap between the source domain and the target domain is huge and the above-mentioned two methods both rely heavily on the estimation of the target domain.
+Applying our IDFA alone will bring a performance improvement of 7.0\% over the w/o DA method.
+However, \textit{when combining TSFA and IDFA, the performance drops to only 68.6\%}.
+The main reason is that \textit{the domain gap between the source domain and the target domain is huge} and the above-mentioned two methods both rely heavily on the estimation of the target domain.